elsheppo/unicode-claude/examples/with-unicode-thinking.md

 Since Unicode Thinking is more token intensive, Claude hits a 'max length' more frequently.
 Claude's output here was generated with numerous instances of the user saying "Continue" in the chat once max response length was reached.

 * Total token usage according to OpenAI Tokenizer: 22,000 tokens
-* Usage compared to [non-unicode thinking](https://github.com/elsheppo/unicode-claude/blob/main/examples/thinking-without-unicode.md): 4570 tokens
+* ~4.8x higher token usage compared to [non-unicode thinking](https://github.com/elsheppo/unicode-claude/blob/main/examples/thinking-without-unicode.md): 4570 tokens

 This method is really only viable for Claude.ai chat usage and not API-based use cases due to the increased token consumption.